PipedreamHQ/pipedream/docs/docs/api/rest/README.md

 ## Overview

-Use the REST API to create and manage sources, workflows and source events.
-Workflow development and management is not currently supported via the API.
+Use the REST API to programmatically manage workflows, sources, workspaces, and more.
+Creating and editing workflows is currently not supported via API, but you can [track our progress here](https://github.com/PipedreamHQ/pipedream/issues/220).

 ## Base URL